-Andrés López, a marine biologist from Costa Rica, is Co-Founder and Director of Misión Tiburón, a nonprofit organization aiming to promote the conservation of sharks and marine life.
-In 2011, Misión Tiburón started to study the population of the scalloped hammerhead shark in Golfo Dulce, located in the South Pacific coast of Costa Rica.
-The scalloped hammerhead shark is an endangered species threatened by overfishing, bycatch, and the shark fin trade.
+Andrés López, a marine biologist with a master’s in management resources degree from Costa Rica and is Co-Founder and Director of Misión Tiburón, a nonprofit organization aiming to promote the conservation of sharks and marine life.
+Since 2010, Misión Tiburón started different projects with sharks and rays with the support of coastal stakeholders, like fisherman, divers, rangers, in others.

 Sharks, Mobulids, Conservation Leadership, Social Media, Public Speaking, Conservation in Developing Countries, Advocacy, Education

 López-Garro, A., Zanella, I., Golfín-Duarte, G., & Pérez-Montero, M. (2020).
 Residencia del tiburón punta blanca de arrecife, Triaenodon obesus (Carcharhiniformes: Carcharhinidae) en las bahías Chatham y Wafer del Parque Nacional Isla del Coco, Costa Rica.
 Revista de Biología Tropical, 68(Supl.
 1), S330-S339.

 LOPEZ-GARRO, Andrés; ZANELLA, Ilena; GOLFIN-DUARTE, Geiner and PEREZ-MONTERO, Maikel.
 First record of the blacktip reef shark Carcharhinus melanopterus (Carcharhiniformes: Carcharhinidae) from the Tropical Eastern Pacific.
 Rev. biol. trop [online].
 2012, vol.60, suppl.3, pp.275-278.
 ISSN 0034-7744.